moliad/slim/README.md

 Slim libraries
 ======

-Here I store my public reusable code in slim module format.
+This repository contains the core module and application control code to load, manipulate and link slim format libraries.

-All the libraries and the module manager are in the /libs folder.
+Just DO the slim.r file and then you have access to all the modules which are relative to it, and your application, as well as any %<application current-dir>/libs/ subfolder.

-Just DO the slim.r file and then you have access to all the modules which are relative to it, and your application, as well as any %libs/ subfolder.
+Also note that as of v1.2.1 of slim, when the slim.r file is directly within a folder called %slim/ it will change its current dir and load as if it when in the folder above, allowing it to load any module packages which are at the same level as the %slim/ folder.
+This makes it very easy to mix and match packages within other projects.

-If you are given one or more libraries from another project (like glass), you can just dump them in a sub-folder or in the root and they will be accessible without any configuration required.
+Note that slim is an integral part of all of my other projects and is (along with other lib packages) often included as a submodule of these.

 Documentation